Hispanic Studies (HISP)

 The objective of this course is to study the most prolific Spanish playwrights of the 20th & 21st century from a variety of perspectives applying various theoretical tools including feminist theory.
 The course uses an interdisciplinary approach and a variety of cultural mediums including plays, films, and modern art to explore themes such as the Spanish civil war and its aftermath, the transition to democracy, exile, immigration, racism, and xenophobia.
 There will be a special focus on gender relations, the transformation of the female subject, feminine space, masculinity, love, marriage and maternity, infertility, infidelity, etc. Students will learn how political changes through each historical period affected men and women’s lives and will examine ways in which advocacy and social change took place at different times.
 Prerequisite: HISP 312

-Prerequisites: You must take HISP 312, 313 OR 316 prior to taking HISP 373.
+Prerequisites: You must take HISP 230 and 2 Classes in HISP Foundatins of Speaking and Writing (273, 277A, 278, 315 or 316) prior to a 300 level HISP Course.
 You must take INTG 100 or 205 prior to taking a Thematic Focus Course.
 You must take a Cultural and Social Difference: Identity (CI) course prior to or at the same time as Thematic Focus Courses.

 Equivalent courses: HISP 355E